Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at the TeV scale: Extrapolation from IR domain to UV domain

 The non-perturbative Wilson renormalisation group (WRG) needs to be used to describe the connection between the IR and UV scaling domains.
 The WRG flow from the theory (\ref{eff}) for the SM in the IR scaling domain runs towards the theory (\ref{effH}) for composite particles in the UV scaling domain.
 The boundary conditions for the WRG flow should associate with the symmetry-breaking phase transition and energy-gap ground state change at the scale $\Lambda$.
 We expect that for the $\langle\bar tt\rangle$ channel, the SM effective Lagrangian (\ref{bhllow}) of $\langle\bar tt\rangle$-composite Higgs boson $h$ is sewed together with the effective Lagrangian (\ref{effH}) of the composite boson $H_t^0$ at the scale $\Lambda$.
 It achieves by connecting the Higgs boson $h$ form factor $\tilde Z_h$ to the composite boson $H_t^0$ form factor $Z_H$, namely $\tilde Z_h\rightarrow Z_H$.

-Since the scale $\Lambda$ is not very much larger than the scale $v$ and ${\mathcal O}(v^2/\Lambda^2)\sim 10^{-2}$, no extreme fine-tuning needs to achieve the electroweak scale $v$ from the scale $\Lambda$ of the effective theory of composite particles.
-Moreover, we introduce the $\Delta L_{\rm irr}$ in the Lagrangian (\ref{bhllow}) to represent the $d>4$ irrelevant operators suppressed by at least $(v/\Lambda)$.
-They possibly give sizable corrections to SM observable, for example, the $W$ and $Z$ bosons' masses and widths \cite{Xue2022b}.
+Since the scale $\Lambda$ is not very much larger than the scale $v$, and ${\mathcal O}(v^2/\Lambda^2)\sim 10^{-2}$, no extreme fine-tuning needs to achieve the electroweak scale $v$ from the scale $\Lambda$ of the effective theory of composite particles.
+Moreover, in the low-energy effective Lagrangian (\ref{bhllow}), we introduce the $d>4$ irrelevant operators $\Delta L_{\rm irr}$ suppressed by at least $(v/\Lambda)$ in the IR domain.
+One of them is the effective right-handed couplings of $W^\pm$ and $Z^0$, e.g., $\Gamma_\mu^W= i\frac{\bar g_{2}}{\sqrt{2}}\gamma_\mu P_R\,{\mathcal G}^W_R$ and ${\mathcal G}^W_R\sim (v/\Lambda)$, see operators (5.1,5.6,5.7) of the previous article \cite{Xue2022b}.
+These operators are absent in the SM Lagrangian.
+They possibly give sizable corrections to SM observable, for example, the $W$ and $Z$ gauge bosons' masses and decay widths.
+In Ref.~\cite{Xue2022b}, we calculated their corrections to the $W$ boson mass $M_W$ that can account for the recent high-precision measurement of the $M_W$ in $7.0~\sigma$ disagreement with the Standard Model expectation \cite{Aaltonen2022}, and we also calculated their corrections to $W$and $Z$ gauge bosons' decay widths for future experimental verification.